Daredevil season 3: Filming

 Filming for the season began on November 13, 2017, in New York City.
 A week of filming for the season in March 2018 took place in the town of Windham, New York, with set photos revealing that the town was representing Fagan Corners, Vermont, the hometown of Karen Page in the comics.
 The production paid for the renovation of a local store to portray a diner for the series, and used the town's emergency helicopter pad.
 Additional filming locations for the week included nearby ski areas and a country club.
 The exterior of the Lotte New York Palace Hotel served as the building of Fisk's penthouse while under FBI surveillance.
 An abandoned prison in Staten Island was used for the riot sequence in episode four.
 Filming for the season was completed by mid-June 2018.

 "Blindsided" features a long action sequence filmed in a single take.
-Oleson credited the episode's director Alex Garcia Lopez, writer Lewaa Nasserdeen, and the stunt team for conceiving the idea.
+Oleson credited the episode's director Alex García López, writer Lewaa Nasserdeen, and the stunt team for conceiving the idea.
 Once the sequence was decided, Oleson asked Marvel to give them a full day to rehearse the sequence, which "no one had ever done before", since "it required every single member of the crew to work in perfect sync."
 Oleson said once "the crew finally pulled it off, it was something spectacular that injected adrenaline into the crew for the remainder of the season."
 The sequence, which does not feature any hidden edit cuts, was meant to be a "homage, and then one-upping" of the sequence from season one.
 Several moments were included in the sequence where the editing team could add a cut if needed, though they did not need them.
 While editing the episode, Oleson increased the lighting in certain shots "so that the audience could see that we never cut the camera".
 Cox called the completed sequence "amazing", adding it was "a real testament to the stunt team".